w3f/polkadot-wiki/docs/general/chain-state-values.md

 #### Staking Miner Max Submissions

 The maximum number of submission for a staking miner on Kusama is <RPC network="kusama" path="consts.electionProviderMultiPhase.signedMaxSubmissions" defaultValue={16}/>.

+#### Staking Reward Retention

+Kusama staking rewards are kept available for 84 eras.
+The following calculation can be used to approximate this length in days:

+`84 eras` × `6 hours in a single era` ÷ `24 hours in a day` = `21 days`

 #### Total Issuance